Chapter 003: The Contract

 He looked down at his hands.

 The fingers still had a little of this morning’s clay under the nails.
 Small hands, unmarked — the hands of a thirteen-year-old boy who knew how to split bamboo and pull weeds, not how to hold a blade.
 He had no remarkable talent.
 He was not the chosen one from any story.
-He was only Thirteen.
+He was only William.
 A boy on a small farm, and now bound to it, unable to go far.

 But.